openstack-k8s-operators/edpm-ansible/docs/source/contributing_roles.rst

 Default variable values should be constants, and contain as little logic as possible otherwise.
 The variable defaults should therefore avoid Jinja templating or use of filters.

-The default variable values must be viable, so the role can run without failure with no adjustement from the operator, at least in minimal scenario.
+The default variable values must be viable, so the role can run without failure with no adjustment from the operator, at least in minimal scenario.
 Invoking role without any parameters specified, should be possible.